conjoon/conjoon.github.io/docs/configuration.md

 ## Further information
 :::info
-If you are interested in the internals of the configuration system and how it is used with conjoon, you can refer to [this article series](https://medium.com/@thorstensuckow/creating-extjs-applications-with-coon-js-part-1-52c820d0b27c).
+If you are interested in the internals of the configuration system and how it is used with conjoon, you can refer to [this guide](/docs/guides/configurationdetails).
 :::